taogen-docs/cs-technique-tree/directions/java-technique-tree.md

     - MongoDB Java Driver
     - Spring Data MongoDB
 - Java Persistence Framework
-  - Spring `JdbcTemplate`
+  - Spring `JdbcTemplate`.
+Using JdbcTemplate you are using a lower level access, with more flexibility, but probably also more boilerplate.
-  - Spring Data JPA
+  - Spring Data JPA.
+JPA is database-agnostic, meaning that the same code can be used in a variety of databases with few (or no) modifications.
-  - Spring Data JDBC
+  - Spring Data JDBC.
+JDBC is database-dependent, which means that different scripts must be written for different databases.
   - JOOQ
   - JPA
   - MyBatis